etternagame/etterna/Docs/Building.md

 cmake -DOPENSSL_ROOT_DIR="C:/OpenSSL-Win64" -G "Visual Studio 16 2019" -A x64 ..    # 64bit Windows
 ```

+##### macOS Xcode Generation Note

+When generating a project for Xcode, you may see errors stating `No CMAKE_{C,CXX}_COMPILER could be found.` Ensure that you have the Xcode command line tools installed.
+The command line tools can be installed with `xcodeselect --install`.
+You may also have to run `xcode-select --reset` to ensure the correct command line tools are apart of the system path.

 ### GUI Project Generation

 In order to compile properly, you will want to make your CMake-GUI look similar to the above photo.
 The first text field is the location where you cloned Etterna, the second text field is where you want to place the build object files.
 The `OPENSSL_ROOT_DIR` was added by clicking the add entry button.
 It should look similar to the following image.